rafin007/react-chess-ai/README.md

 - Install the necessary dependencies using `npm install`
 - Run the project using `npm start`

+## Live Demo
+Checkout the live demo of this app here -> https://react-chess-ai.netlify.app/

 ## Contact
 If there are any issues or questions regarding this project, please reach out to me at arefinm@lakeheadu.ca